 Each year between June and September, advanced street trees are planted in various locations throughout Greater Shepparton.
 Council conducts an extensive horticultural maintenance program to ensure these trees mature into healthy and structurally sound trees.

-Council’s aim under the Urban Forest Strategy is to increase green canopy cover to 40 per cent in the next 10 to 15 years in Shepparton, Mooroopna and Tatura.
-This season, trees will be planted in estates throughout Tatura, Mooroopna, Kialla and Shepparton including some along major and local roads such as Verney Road, Benalla Road and Skene Street.
+Council’s aim under the Urban Forest Strategy is to increase green canopy cover to 40 per cent by 2037 in Shepparton, Mooroopna and Tatura.
+This season, trees will be planted in estates throughout Tatura, Mooroopna, Kialla and Shepparton including some along major and local roads such as New Dookie Road and McLennan Street medians.